-2021-21 recipient, Vincent Da
+2020-21 Vincent Da

 “I was able to live in different parts of the world, having that global perspective of different communities and the things I experienced, I’m privileged.
 That’s one of the things now I kind of understand more,” he said.
 “Selfless service to me is making sure that you do something without any expectation of return or recognition — something my dad kind of really taught me growing up.”

+During his early college career, Da noted that he experienced food insecurity.
+And by working in the Pantry alongside Dr. Christine Stevens, Da was inspired to get involved and continue working in the community.
 “It was through [Dr. Stevens’] research that she found one third of UW Tacoma students were food insecure, which brought about the creation of the Pantry … Without her work I think I wouldn’t be here today,” he said.

-Following graduation this coming June, the UW Tacoma Healthcare Leadership major will begin his career with MultiCare working in their Health & Equity Wellness division to provide more access to healthcare in underprivileged communities.
+Following graduation this coming June, the UW Tacoma Healthcare Leadership major will begin his career with MultiCare working in their Health & Equity Wellness division to provide more access to healthcare in underserved communities.
 Looking back on his time as a volunteer and his community involvement, Da said it urged him to self-reflect and move forward.

 “Not everyone has the same access to resources as you or has the same upbringing or same opportunities.
 Making sure that you use your platform, of whatever your platform is, to just uplift others that might need it is important.”